datacite/blog/source/posts/re3data-reaches-a-milestone-and-begins-offering-badges.html.md

 doi: 10.5438/41MH-KSA?
 published: true
 ---
 re3data.org has reached a milestone of identifying and listing 1,500 research data repositories, making it the largest and most comprehensive registry of data repositories available on the web.
-It has grown steadily since its launch four years ago to cover a wide range of disciplines from around the world.
+It has grown steadily since its launch four years ago to cover a wide range of disciplines from around the world.READMORE

 ![Growth in repository listings in re3data.org from August 2012 to March 2016](http://www.re3data.org/wp-content/uploads/2016/04/re3data_org_growth-1024x550.png)